Why It Works

 Using a paring knife, split each garlic clove in half lengthwise.
 With the tip of the knife, remove the germ from each garlic clove half.

 Food Processor Method: Place the de-germed garlic and kosher salt in the bowl of a food processor.
-Pulse garlic in short bursts, occasionally removing the lid to scrape down the sides of the bowl with a flexible rubber spatula, until finely minced.
+Pulse garlic in short bursts until finely minced, occasionally removing the lid to scrape down the sides of the bowl with a flexible rubber spatula.
 Add 1 tablespoon lemon juice and continue processing until a paste begins to form.
 Add another tablespoon lemon juice and process until completely smooth and slightly fluffy.

 With the food processor running, slowly drizzle in 1/2 cup oil in a very thin stream, followed by 1 tablespoon lemon juice.
 Repeat with another 1/2 cup oil and remaining 1 tablespoon lemon juice.
 Continue the process, alternating 1/2 cup oil and 1 tablespoon water, until all the oil and water have been incorporated.
 Transfer toum to a container and store in the fridge for up to 1 month.